virimasi/Udacity/README.md

 # Udacity - Deep Learning Nanodegree
-Here are my codes and solutions for the 5 projects developed along the course.
+Here you can find my codes and solutions developed during the Deep Learning Nanodegree course.
+See the 5 projects developed all along the course.